ombulabs/blog/_posts/2020-08-07-snap-minis.markdown

 ---
 layout: post
-title: "Snap Minis: How we can help you bring your app into SnapChat"
+title: "Snap Minis: How we can help you bring your app into Snapchat"
 date: 2020-08-07 11:00:00
+reviewed: 2020-08-08 20:00:00
 categories: ["software-development"]
 author: abizzinotto
 ---